tavip/linux/Documentation/labs/memory_mapping.rst

 :c:type:`struct mm_struct` encompasses all memory areas associated with a process.
 The *mm* field of :c:type:`struct task_struct` is a pointer to the :c:type:`struct mm_struct` of the current process.

+.. slide:: :c:type:`struct mm_struct`
+   :level: 2

+   All memory areas associated with a process.
+The *mm* field of :c:type:`struct task_struct` is a pointer to the :c:type:`struct mm_struct` of the current process.

 Device driver memory mapping
 ============================